-- Candidate FT faculty who are in the process of putting together a case for promotion.
-These guidelines should help candidates to document their own case in terms of the job descriptions that have previously guided their work and the collection of evidence that supports accomplishments over time. - Supervisors and unit leaders of FT faculty, for whom these can serve as promotion guidelines, and perhaps more importantly, as a model for mentoring their FT faculty. - FT Faculty Promotion Review Committee members, for whom these guidelines would help to clarify how FTF promotion cases should be evaluated with more consistency across cases and over time.
+- Candidate NTL faculty who are in the process of putting together a case for promotion.
+These guidelines should help candidates to document their own case in terms of the job descriptions that have previously guided their work and the collection of evidence that supports accomplishments over time. - Supervisors and subunit heads of NTL faculty, for whom these can serve as promotion guidelines, and perhaps more importantly, as a model for mentoring their NTL faculty. - NTL Faculty Promotion Review Committee members, for whom these guidelines would help to clarify how NTL faculty promotion cases should be evaluated with more consistency across cases and over time.

-II.
-Annual Review Process
+A.II.
+Annual Performance Review Process

 Candidates making a case for promotion should document the work they have undertaken with evidence that supports their job descriptions over time.
-A key component of this documentation, or promotion dossier, is the annual review.
+A key component of this documentation, or promotion dossier, is the annual performance review.
 The promotion dossier should highlight those areas where the candidate believes their work is of a standard that would warrant promotion.
 In this context, candidates should aim to incrementally build a record of achievement sustained over time.
 The level of achievement will be commensurate with the expectations of performance at the level to which promotion is sought.
 The candidate's case should be based on the work they are required to undertake as part of their role in the College.
-For example, a research-only FT faculty member would not be expected to teach, and accordingly would not be expected to present evidence of teaching accomplishments.
+For example, a research-only NTL faculty member would not be expected to teach, and accordingly would not be expected to present evidence of teaching accomplishments.
 A mix of teaching and research evidence is expected for those that both teach and perform research.

-II.A.
+A.II.A.
 Overview and Timeline of the Annual Review Process

-The FT faculty promotion process is built upon the annual performance review process.
+The NTL faculty promotion process is built upon the annual performance review process.
 Simply put, the promotion dossier is an incrementally created assemblage of annual reviews.
-Preparing the annual review is a shared responsibility of the FT faculty member and his/her supervisor and/or unit leader.
-The applicable year's job description, the annual summary, and a candidate's evidence become the FT faculty's "annual review."
+Preparing the annual review is a shared responsibility of the NTL faculty member and his/her supervisor and/or subunit head.
+The applicable year's job description, the annual summary, and a candidate's evidence become the NTL faculty's "annual review."
 An annual meeting between the candidate and his/her supervisor provides a basis for a further revision of the job description for the following year.
 The process is cyclic and summarized below:

-- Faculty Activity Summary (February March): The FT faculty member prepares the Faculty Annual Performance Evaluation (including job description), utilizing the format supplied by the College. - Annual Review (due April 1): The FT faculty member discusses the performance evaluation, including job description, prior year activities, and future goals with their supervisor.
-If the FT faculty member is in his/her first year, the job description only is discussed.
-The FT faculty member and the supervisor ensure that a copy is kept with the
+- Faculty Activity Summary (February March): The NTL faculty member prepares the Faculty Annual Performance Evaluation (including job description), utilizing the format supplied by the College. - Annual Review (due April 1): The NTL faculty member discusses the performance evaluation, including job description, prior year activities, and future goals with their supervisor.
+If the NTL faculty member is in his/her first year, the job description only is